 - A minor complaint that we have for Defenders of the Realm has to do with its main board.
 It isn’t ugly by any means, but they could have made it a bit more vibrant.
 The majority of the board is a dull green and yellow, and the city circles are a bit too crammed together.
 If they ever release a new edition of this game, they simply have to make a better-looking board for it.

 Defenders of the Realm is a well thought out cooperative adventure game that most board game fans will enjoy.
 It is difficult without being frustrating and each game is a fun puzzle to try to solve.
-It’s actually one of our favorite co-op games, so we definitely recommend it to everyone.
+It’s right outside of our top 40 co-op games, so we definitely recommend it to everyone.

 Defenders of the Realm Links